volvo-ev-owners/docs/README.md

   - [ ] No paint chips
   - [ ] No curb rash
 - [ ] Wheels are undamaged
+- [ ] No cracks/chips in sunroof
 - [ ] No signs of rust or locking-up on the brakes
   - Clear visually
+- [ ] Sharfin antenna is seated properly
+  - Check for a good seal
+  - No signs of separation

 ### Interior